variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Rig systems-Ailerons, flaps, elevators, rudder, trim systems, gear, and gear doors
 * Check operation of lights, stall warning, and pitot-static system
 * Troubleshoot
+* Electronic skills
 * Static balance control surfaces
 * Weigh and Balance aircraft
-* Primarily a 7:30 A.M. to 4:30 P.M.
-Monday through Friday position

 ### Pilot/Mechanic

 Pilot/mechanic position can include of the following tasks:

-* Repairing broken aircraft in the field to make safe for ferry flight
+* Completing temporary repairs to aircraft at aircraft location for ferry flight
 * Flying repaired aircraft to Beegles Aircraft Service for permanent repairs
-* Test flying aircraft after repairs and reporting condition for final adjustments of systems
+* Performing operational test flight to aircraft after Beegles Aircraft Service repairs
 * Delivering aircraft back to customer

 ###### This is a flexible position as we ferry, test fly, and deliver multiple types and models of aircraft.

+###### &nbsp;

+###### Note:&nbsp;Beegles Aircraft Services is a certified FAA repair station and is required to follow the anti drug/alcohol program requiring random drug tests.

 &nbsp;

-### What we offer

-Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan, and cost of living compensation.

-###### Note: All employees of Beegles Aircraft Services are required to pass a drug screen prior to employment and subject to random drug tests while employed.

-&nbsp;

-If you are interested in joining our team please contact us to answer any questions or send an application and attached resume to …
+If you are interested in joining our team please contact us to answer any questions at (970) 353-9200 or at (970) 381-1372.
+If you are ready to apply, please send an application and attached resume to [Charlie Brink](mailto:charlie.brink@beeglesaircraft.com).&nbsp;

 [![Application for Employment](/assets/images/icons/pdf.svg)](/Application For Employment.pdf){: target="_blank"} Application for Employment